Spectral radius and Hamiltonicity of uniform hypergraphs: Introduction

 \begin{theorem} Let $r\ge 3$ be an integer and suppose $n \ge r+2$.
 Let $\cH$ be an $r$-graph on $n$ vertices.
 If $|\cH| \ge \binom{n-1}{r}$, then $\cH$ contains a Hamiltonian Berge path unless $\cH\cong K_{n-1}^r+v$.
 If $|\cH| > \binom{n-1}{r}$, then $\cH$ contains a Hamiltonian Berge cycle unless $\cH \cong K_{n-1}^r + e$. \end{theorem}

 \thmref{edges} extends a classical result that any graph $G$ with more than $\binom{n-1}{2} + 1$ edges must contain a Hamiltonian cycle.
 To our knowledge, \thmref{edges} has not appeared explicitly in the literature.
-We demonstrate that it follows from Dirac-type threshold results for $r$-graphs previously proven by Kostochka, Luo and McCourt~\cite{KLM1, KLM2}.
+We demonstrate that it follows from Dirac-type threshold results for $r$-graphs previously proven by Kostochka, Luo and McCourt~\cite{KLM1, KLM2}. \thmref{edges} is the key combinatorial input needed to prove \thmref{specrad}, which is deduced using an upper bound on the spectral radius of an $r$-graph proven by Bai and Lu~\cite{BL}.

 We note the condition $n\ge r+2$ in \thmref{specrad} and \thmref{edges} is best possible for $r\ge 3$.
 The only $r$-graph with $r+1$ vertices which contains a Hamiltonian Berge cycle is the complete graph $K_{r+1}^r$, since it is the only such $r$-graph which even has $r+1$ edges.
 Therefore, any noncomplete $r$-graph on $r+1$ vertices with at least three edges satisfies the conditions of \thmref{specrad} and \thmref{edges}, but does not contain a Hamiltonian Berge cycle.